 By placing data on Rows or Columns, you are grouping by those values in the order they are placed.
 For example, place a time dimension hierarchy on Rows to see sales numbers grouped by year, even if the data source contains many rows for individual dates.

-If you click to add the special option <Row Number>, the data will not be grouped and all original records will be displayed unaggregated as 'raw data'.
+If you click to add the special option <Row Number>, the data will not be grouped and all original rows will be displayed unaggregated and unsorted as 'raw data'.
 This option is also initially selected when you select or drag an entire table or spreadsheet onto your metric set.

 2.3.
 Moving, reordering, and removing